ironhack-labs/lab-javascript-advanced-algorithms/README.md

 Create your Pull request with everything you need to run your game properly.

-### Stacks
+### Queues

- stack is a simple data structure that allows adding and removing elements in a particular order.
-Every time an element is added, it goes on the top of the stack.
-The only element that can be removed is the element that was at the top of the stack.
+ queue is a simple data structure that allows adding and removing elements in a particular order.
+Every time an element is added, it goes on the top of the queue.
+The only element that can be removed is the element that was at the top of the queue.

 This data structure is also called LIFO queue.
-LIFO stands for "last in, first out", meaning that the last element we put in the stack, is the first element that will go out.
+LIFO stands for "last in, first out", meaning that the last element we put in the queue, is the first element that will go out.

 ![Image](https://i.imgur.com/NcuoeUk.png)

-**Think about a stack as if it was a stack of books.
-You can put a book over the others, but you just can take the book on the top of the stack.**
+**Think about a queue as if it was a queue of books.
+You can put a book over the others, but you just can take the book on the top of the queue.**

 ### Queues